ai-ntellect/core/README.md

 The synthesizer is responsible for generating responses and analyzing actions based on the results obtained in the workflow.
 It can create summaries or more complex responses from the raw results obtained during the execution of actions.

-- **Main Role**: Transform the results of actions into a comprehensible and structured output
+- **Main role**: Transform the results of actions into a comprehensible and structured output
 - **Interactions**:
   - Takes the results of executed actions
   - Creates summaries or tailored responses